michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 3.8.5 - 01/04/2019 =
+- Fixed an issue that sometimes pending product details did not complete.

 = 3.8.4 - 12/30/2018 =
 - Tweaked styling of the template listing page.